analogweb/core/README.md

-Analog Web Framework
+Analogweb Framework
 ===============================================

-AnalogWeb is a tiny HTTP orientied framework and it operated on Java 6+.
+Analogweb is a tiny HTTP oriented framework.
+It depends only Java 6+.

 ## Example